-When you incur a LPFSA-eligible expense (for example, when you incur an expense for a dentist's office visit), simply present your FSA YSA Debit Card to the Provider.
-The dentist's office will bill a charge for your Deductible/Copayment/coinsurance, and run this charge against your FSA YSA Debit Card - the FSA Card will pay your share of the cost directly from your LPFSA to the doctor's office; thus, you don't have to pay your share from your wallet, you don't have to submit the LPFSA claim to the FSA administrator, and you don't have to wait for LPFSA reimbursement.
+When you incur an LPFSA-eligible expense (for example, when you incur an expense for a dentist's office visit), simply present your FSA Smart-Choice Debit Card to the Provider.
+The dentist's office will bill a charge for your Deductible/Copayment/coinsurance, and run this charge against your FSA Smart-Choice Debit Card - you will use the FSA Smart-Choice Card to pay your share of the cost directly from your LPFSA to the doctor's office; thus, you don't have to pay your share from your wallet, you don't have to submit the LPFSA claim to the FSA administrator, and you don't have to wait for LPFSA reimbursement.